 Learning for LIFE: An ESL Literacy Handbook

-Designed for instructors, program coordinators, and other stakeholders in ESL literacy, this handbook primarily intends to be a practical handbook, outlining promising practices in program considerations, strategies for the classroom, and four different levels of ESL literacy.
+Designed for instructors, program coordinators, and other stakeholders in ESL literacy, this handbook from Alberta, Canada, primarily intends to be a practical handbook, outlining promising practices in program considerations, strategies for the classroom, and four different levels of ESL literacy.

 Learning for LIFE: An ESL Literacy Handbook is designed for adult education instructors, program coordinators, and other stakeholders in ESL literacy who work with Learners with Interrupted Formal Education (LIFE).
 It is primarily intended to be a practical handbook, outlining promising practices in program considerations, strategies for the classroom, and four different levels of ESL literacy.
 The handbook also includes a toolbox of materials and ideas for teaching, a literature review of the field of ESL literacy, and an annotated bibliography of relevant sources in the field.